 Superhero comics can seem impenetrable for those on the outside looking in.
 Publishers like Marvel and DC Comics have their own extensive and interconnected universes, making it hard to figure out where to begin and what to read.
 Luckily, it doesn’t have to be that way.
-DC Comics is making a concerted effort to make their comics accessible in 2023 with the Dawn of DC publishing initiative.
+DC Comics is making a concerted effort to make their comics accessible in 2023 (and into 2024) with the Dawn of DC publishing initiative.

 Read on to find out what Dawn of DC is all about and all the comics you can start reading with this extensive guide.